Developing Your Research Voice: Clarity, Quality, and Variation for Promotion Portfolios

 • Presenting your portfolio as a coherent narrative, not just a collection of outputs.

-Clarity in your research voice helps you he way your ideas are heard, understood, and remembered.
+Clarity in your research voice helps you shape the way your ideas are heard, understood, and remembered.

 In practice this might mean reducing the use of jargon, foregrounding your contribution, and naming the impact your work has had and will continue to make.